 Our portable oxygen concentrator rentals are meant to make it easy for anyone who need oxygen therapy, to travel as far as they want to go via airplane.
 All of our portable concentrators are approved to be on an airplane by the Federal Aviation Administration (FAA), but of course, you can board any type of public transportation as well.

 Part of our job is to make sure your oxygen therapy needs are met, and you have plenty of batteries that can be switched out when one is depleted, so you have all the time in the world to see the sights.
-One thing you will definitely need to do is contact the airline to notify them that you will be bringing a portable oxygen concentrator on board, and find out exactly what their requirements are for how much battery power you should have for your flight.
+One thing you will definitely need to do is contact the airline to notify them that you will be bringing the unit on board, and find out exactly what their requirements are for how much battery power you should have for your flight.
 Once you find that out, we will work with you to add as many batteries as you will need to your rental package.

 One of Charlotte's main attractions is the US National Whitewater Center, but there are many other great things to do there besides whitewater rafting, if you need constant oxygen – keep in mind that your portable oxygen concentrator shouldn't be getting wet.
 You can also go on a tree top canopy tour, go mountain biking or hiking through the beautiful 400 acres of wilderness reserve.